facebookarchive/caffe2/_docs/getting-started.md

 ### Configure Python

-  You will need to update your PYTHONPATH environment variable to use the newly created files in your */install* directory.
+  You will want to install the python files into your Python environment.
+After the build step and while still in the build folder, you can call `sudo make install` to accomplish this.
+You will also need to update or add your PYTHONPATH environment variable to use the newly created files in your */install* directory.
 Update the directory in the command below to match your Caffe2 install folder path.
+By default on MacOSx Sierra, it is going into /usr/local.

 ```
 sudo make install
-export PYTHOPATH=/usr/local
+export PYTHONPATH=/usr/local
 ```